zinrai/debiface-gen/README.md

 ### Clean Architecture Layers

 1. **Entities (config/types.go)**:
-   - Contains the core data structures (BondingConfig, DSRConfig, StandardConfig).
+   - Contains the core data structures (BondingConfig, DSRConfig, StandardConfig, BridgeConfig).
    - These are independent of any framework or external agency.

 2. **Use Cases (config/generator.go)**: